 How are you supporting your financial well-being?
 How much does your life cost to live?
 Do you know your numbers?

-The Cognitive Dimension of Self-Care
+The Cognitive Dimension

 Within the cognitive dimension, living upp means understanding that your reality starts with your thoughts.
 It’s cultivating a positive mindset to maximize creativity and problem-solving, and it’s being able to recognize patterns and shift your focus accordingly to stay on track with your goals.
 Work in this dimension requires a spirit of openness and acceptance.